Crimea: Name

 The city Staryi Krym ('Old Crimea'), served as a capital of the Crimean province of the Golden Horde.
 Between 1315 and 1329 CE, the Arab writer Abū al-Fidā recounted a political fight in 1300–1301 CE which resulted in a rival's decapitation and his head being sent "to the Crimea", apparently in reference to the peninsula, although some sources hold that the name of the capital was extended to the entire peninsula at some point during Ottoman suzerainty (1441–1783).

-The origin of the word Qırım is uncertain.
-Suggestions argued in various sources include: